CineMonApp/docs.cinemonapp.github.io/content/docs/scopes/_index.md

 ## Overview

-The **Scopes** in CineMon are calibrated digital instruments that provide objective feedback on exposure, colour balance, and signal legality, complementing the subjective judgement you make by eye.
+The **Scopes** in CineMon are calibrated digital instruments that provide objective feedback on exposure, color balance, and signal legality, complementing the subjective judgement you make by eye.

 ## Available Scopes